ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 - People from more collectivist cultures will tend to have a better response to help a single person in need.

-- People from individualist cultures are have a better response to helping others in abstract ways such as charitable donations, volunterring.
+- People from individualist cultures are have a better response to helping others in abstract ways such as charitable donations, volunteering.

 **Moods**